mike591/CheffyPix/README.md

 ```

 ## Logo Design
 Our project name was created by Michael Mach.
-Our logo was designed and drawn by Nicholas Vizzutti.
+Logo was created by Nicholas Vizzutti with credit to [LogoMakr](https://logomakr.com).
 Variations based on the original design were created by Kathy Luo.

 ##Team Members